ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter5.md

 a4e48282b4a5c9b11a4ff473d05854dc

 ---
-## What the modeling procedure tells us
+## What modeling procedures tells us

 ```yaml
 type: PureMultipleChoiceExercise